gernest/alien/README.md

 # Motivation
-Instead of talking about how good Golang can be, I am trying to show how good Golang can be.

-Using the standard library only, following good practices and well tested code( Over 90% coverage)
+I wanted a simple, fast, and lightweight router that has no unnecessary overhead using the standard library only, following good practices and well tested code( Over 90% coverage)

 # Installation